Netixsol-Innovator-Internship/Hassan-Mujahid/Week5/Day-3/Readme.md

 - **Owner Management**: Owners can register, manage stores, and add products.
 - **Store Management**: Each store is linked to an owner and can have multiple products.
 - **Order Management**: Orders contain items from the buyer's cart and are linked to a specific buyer.
-- **Product Management**: Products are linked to stores and can be managed by the store owner.
+- **Product Management**: Products are linked to stores, can have associated images, and can be managed by the store owner.
+- **Image Management**: Images are stored with details like path, size, and MIME type and are linked to products.

 ---